dgroomes/swift-playground/README.md

   using `sleep` or something, to reduce the scope of the project.
 * [x] DONE Move the process stuff to <https://github.com/dgroomes/macos-playground>.
 The `Process` API is really a concept of the operating system APIs and not the Swift language.
 I want to keep this project focused on the Swift language.
+* [x] DONE Re-organize with multiple `main` entrypoints.
+I like that style better, especially if there are 3+ things to showcase, it's awkward putting them in the same main.
+* [ ] Do someting the likes of reactive programming.
+I want something like the racing demo I previously implemented.
+I think I can just use `Task` and it will be interesting enough.
+One goal is to actually learn some terms (correctly) and relate them to the code example.

 ## Reference